gitextensions/GitExtensionsDoc/source/settings.rst

     In the Pull dialog, if ``Auto stash`` is checked, then any changes will be stashed before the pull is performed.
     Any stashed changes are then re-applied after the pull is complete.
-    If this setting is checked, the stashed changes are applied with no confirmation popup.
+    If this setting is unchecked, the stashed changes are applied with no confirmation popup.

   .. setting:: Apply stashed changes after successful checkout

     In the Checkout Branch dialog, if ``Stash`` is checked, then any changes will be stashed before the branch is checked out.
-    If this setting is checked, then the stashed changes will be automatically re-applied after successful checkout of the branch with no confirmation popup.
+    If this setting is unchecked, then the stashed changes will be automatically re-applied after successful checkout of the branch with no confirmation popup.

   .. setting:: Drop stash